Colsai/scott_data606/README.md

 <tr>
 </table>

-Within this project, we performed an end-to-end project for scraping a novel dataset of public work products in order to analyze the larger work scope of the.
+Within this project, we performed an end-to-end project for scraping a novel dataset of public work products in order to analyze the larger work scope of a major US government oversight agency.
+In doing so, we utilize

 ### Returning to the central questions